tchoo-oracle/jms-livelabs-staging-developer/java-management/setup-a-fleet/setup-a-fleet.md

 In this lab, you will:

 * Set up a Fleet using the Java Management Service user interface
-* Download installation script to be used in [Lab 5: Install Management Agent on your Managed Instances](?lab=set-up-of-management-agent)
+* Download the installation script to be used in [Lab 5: Install Management Agent on your Managed Instances](?lab=set-up-of-management-agent)

 ### Prerequisites